 Eartha Kitt, Orangeburg, SC.
 (1927-2008) Entertainer with a star on Hollywood Boulevard.
 She had difficulty getting jobs due to her refusal to perform for segregated audiences.
 She went on to become famous for her role as Catwoman on TV's Batman and recording of "Santa Baby."

-about 2 years ago, The Learning Center
+over 2 years ago, The Learning Center

 Eartha Kitt